A Formal Theory of Survey Experiment Generalizability: Attention and Salience

-Second, our work engages with the emerging literature on Theoretical Implication of Empirical Methods (TIEM) \citep{slough2023external, de2020commensurability, slough2023phantom, fu2023heterogeneous}, which critically assesses empirical methodologies through the lens of formal theory.
-This approach, which contrasts with the Empirical Implications of Theoretical Models (EITM), enables a deeper understanding of the limitations and potential inconsistencies within empirical research methods.
-In the context of conjoint experiments, our application of decision theory and behavioral economics illuminates foundational discrepancies between experimental effects and their real-world counterparts, extending beyond the aggregate reference inconsistencies identified by \citet{abramson2019we}.
+Our work also contributes to the emerging literature on the Theoretical Implications of Empirical Methods (TIEM) \citep{FU_SLOUGH_2026, slough2023external,de2020commensurability,slough2023phantom}, which evaluates empirical methodologies through the lens of formal theory.
+In contrast to the Empirical Implications of Theoretical Models (EITM) approach, TIEM emphasizes how methodological choices themselves embed implicit theoretical assumptions.
+Within this perspective, our application of decision theory and behavioral economics to survey experiments reveals systematic discrepancies between experimental estimates and real-world effects, extending beyond the aggregate-level inconsistencies documented by \citet{abramson2019we}.

-Third, we contribute to the discussion on external validity, which is a core concern in experimental research, especially in lab and survey experiments (\citealt{barabas2010survey}; \citealt{list2005laboratory}; \citealt{gaines2007logic}). \citet{slough2023external,slough2022sign} establish a formal framework to clarify the external validity.
-They identify conditions when different studies are target-equivalence and target-congruence.
-They particularly emphasize whether studies can be harmonized along treatment, control, and the measurement of the outcome. \citet{egami2023elements} also develop a unified framework to discuss four types of external validity, including population, contexts, treatments, and outcomes, as proposed by \citet{cook2002experimental}.
-Several estimators are then proposed to conduct effect generalization and sign generalization.
-Most studies primarily focus on whether the results can be generalized to a new population (\citealt{mullinix2015generalizability}; \citealt{huang2022sensitivity}).
-Our paper focuses on the consistency between the experimental effect and real-world effect, even for the same individuals, treatments, and outcomes.
-Many factors can affect consistency, such as the famous Hawthorne effect \citep{adair1984hawthorne}.
-We provide a new explanation for experiments involving multi-dimensional decision processes.

-Lastly, we broaden the application of salience theory beyond its traditional confines in political science and economics, where its implications for election, party competition, agenda-setting, and judicial biases have been well-documented \citep{dragu2016agenda,riker1986art,ascencio2015endogenous,guthrie2000inside,viscusi2001jurors}.
-By integrating salience theory into experimental design and applying the framework developed by \citet{bordalo2012salience,bordalo2013salience,bordalo2016competition}, we highlight salience as a pivotal concern in research methodologies, extending its relevance and applicability.
+Finally, we contribute to the literature on salience in political economy.
+While salience theory has been widely applied to topics such as electoral behavior, party competition, agenda setting, and judicial decision-making \citep{moniz2020issue, dragu2016agenda,riker1986art,ascencio2015endogenous,guthrie2000inside,viscusi2001jurors, bartels1986issue,niemi1985new,repass1929issue}, its implications for research design have received less attention.
+By incorporating the framework developed by \citet{bordalo2012salience,bordalo2013salience,bordalo2016competition} into the study of survey experiments, we highlight salience as a central consideration in experimental methodology, thereby extending its scope and applicability.